Medical Dictionaries in the 21st CenturyJoe Segen2018-10-05T11:51:51+00:00

 (14) Comprehensiveness The Oxford English Dictionary (OED) defines comprehensiveness as: the quality of comprising or including much.
 For a lexicon to be useful, each of its definitions should provide the targeted user demographic (physicians) a satisfactory amount of information (comprehensiveness) about the word or phrase being defined.
 For a muscle, an adequate definition would include the muscle’s origin, its insertion in bone, blood vessels supplying it or its region, its innervation, function, and types of injury with which it may be uniquely susceptible, if applicable.

 Whilst it is impossible to specify the number of words required to meet the comprehensiveness standard for all terms, the relevant details for a muscle require 40 to 50 words, which translates to 3 to 4 lines of text.
-Few would argue that inflammation of the gallbladder, the Dorland’s four-word definition for cholecystitis is woefully inadequate, as are 6 lines of text for retinitis pigmentosa–RP, when there are over 70 genetic forms of RP, or 9 lines for AIDS (acquired immunodeficiency syndrome).
+Few would argue that inflammation of the gallbladder, the Dorland’s four-word definition for cholecystitis is woefully inadequate, as are 6 lines of text for retinitis pigmentosa–RP, when there were, at last count, 82 genes responsible for RP, or 9 lines of text for AIDS (acquired immunodeficiency syndrome).